EnigmaCurry/blog.rymcg.tech/content/blog/linux/zram.md

-So now I have "double" the RAM, but its not filled with anything yet, so it doesn't know how much it can compress, but obviously I cannot use more than the physical RAM if the contents are fully random.
+So now I have "double" the RAM, but its not filled with anything yet, so it doesn't know how much it can compress, but obviously I cannot use more than the physical RAM if the contents are statistically random.
 But at least its _free_ RAM right? 😎

 So lets fill the ram with random data and see how far it goes.